Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 #### <mark style="background: #BABD00;">What Is a LUN in Storage?</mark>

-A LUN (logical unit number) is a unique identifier that defines a storage partition in a [storage area network (SAN)](https://www.purestorage.com/knowledge/what-is-storage-area-network.html) environment for data organization and access.
-It’s important to note that a LUN is a component in storage organization and not a type of storage device itself.
+A LUN (logical unit number) is a unique identifier that defines a storage partition in a [storage area network (SAN)](https://www.purestorage.com/knowledge/what-is-storage-area-network.html) environment for data organisation and access.
+It’s important to note that a LUN is a component in storage organisation and not a type of storage device itself.
 A LUN is a numeric value that points to a physical disk or a logical set of disks.
 Storage LUNs can also point to a logical set of partitions.

 The purpose of a LUN is for clients to make requests from storage space and retrieve data.
 Usually, LUNs refer to SAN storage, so client computers can map network drives, request data from network storage, or store data on the SAN.
 Users do not address a LUN when mapping a drive, so only administrators manage LUN identifiers.